Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: System Model

-The routing vectors $ \{ \boldsymbol{x}_{k}, k=1,\ldots,K \} $ are adaptive to global network topology which is a function of the mobility of MUs and hence does not change in short timescale.
-Therefore these control variables are regarded as long-term control variables too and they can be determined according to statistical CSI in the longer timescale.
-Moreover, since they are end-to-end control variables, they are implemented centrally in RRM server.
+{{ The routing vectors $ \{ \boldsymbol{x}_{k}, k=1,\ldots,K \} $ are adaptive to the global network topology, which is a function of the mobility of MUs, and hence does not change in the short timescale (e.g., during several subframes in LTE \cite{astely2009lte, damnjanovic2011survey} ).
+Therefore these control variables are also regarded as long-term control variables and they can be determined according to statistical CSI in the longer timescale.
+Moreover, since they are end-to-end control variables, they are implemented centrally in the RRMS.